Xaegir/temp-website/exampleSite/content/english/jobs/community-manager-1.md

 #### Responsibilities

+* Provide engaging content for all social media and professional accounts.
+* Develop, plan and implement social media and communication campaigns and strategies.
 * Enroll new users and make sure they're successful as NFT traders going forward.
+* Organize and manage events to boost brand awareness.
 * Use Zendesk, Tweetdeck, SalesIQ, Facebook, Discord, Twitter, Whatsapp and Telegram to provide customer support.
 * Keep the community's spirit alive and well by promoting it.
 * Gather and synthesize community insights and bring them to the attention of the engineering team.